wafibismail/cc_homework_1/cc_bad_code.md

 #### Solution

-Solution found in the other file, cc_clean_code.md
+Solution can be found in the other file, cc_clean_code.md